8 Sunflower Farms to Visit Near Hudson County

 alstede farms new jersey

 Founded in 1982, family-owned Alstede Farms is known for its homegrown local fruits and vegetables, sunflower fields in the summer, and apple and pumpkin picking in the fall.
-When the sunflowers are in bloom through mid-September (and sometimes through October, depending on the weather), the giant sunflower maze is a must-visit — and while you’re there, pick up a handful of Zinnias and Cosmos — they make for a vibrant bouquet of flowers.
+When the sunflowers are in bloom through mid-September (and sometimes through October, depending on the weather), the giant sunflower maze is a must-visit — and while you’re there, pick up a handful of Zinnias and Cosmos — they make for a vibrant bouquet.
 Other activities and attractions at the farm include pony rides, a petting zoo, hayrides, homemade ice cream, brunches, food festivals, a fully stocked farm store, and more.
-Access to the Blooming Giants Sunflower Trail is included with an entry ticket, and picking flowers costs $2.50 per stem which you pay for when you exit.
-You can either bring your own shears or rent them for a refundable $20 deposit.
+The farm is open 9AM-6PM daily.

 Brodhecker Farm | 2 Branchville Lawson Road, Newton, NJ